annmwang/tb_calibration/README.md

 First you must take calibration data for the VMM's, measuring the xADC response to test pulses, and then varying the test pulse DAC/delay time and looking at the corresponding PDO/TDO measurements.
-There are three different types of calibration data you will need, all of which can be collected by running the calibration gui contained in the `GUI` folder.
-To launch it, run:

-	cmd_line$> python GUI/mmfe8_CalibRoutine.py

-From this gui you can take each of the three types of measurements, each performing variations on different quantities and measuring the VMM response:

 ### Step 1a: Collect xADC calibration data